8 Reasons Horses are Girthy and Cinchy, and What You Can do About it

-Is there any hair or skin being pinched or yanked in the girth area?
+Is any hair or skin being pinched or yanked in the girth area?

 - I notice this more in the winter when a horse hasn’t been clipped.
 Those long winter coat hairs can get pulled and yanked by tack.
-I think this gets complicated with all of that extra elbow area skin that some horses get.
+I think this gets complicated with all the extra elbow area skin that some horses get.

-- I used leave a hair patch behind the elbow when clipping, but now I make that whole area smooth so that nothing yanks.
-Same goes for my horse’s “beard” – that gets trimmed so the bridle’s noseband doesn’t snag those long hairs.
+- I used to leave a hair patch behind the elbow when clipping, but now I make that whole area smooth so that nothing yanks.
+The same goes for my horse’s “beard” – that gets trimmed so the bridle’s noseband doesn’t snag those long hairs.

 Does your horse need some chiropractics?

-- When it comes to your horse’s back, it’s not just muscles to be mindful of.
+- Regarding your horse’s back, it’s not just muscles to be mindful of.
 Your horse’s spine and how it connects to his muscles isn’t always perfect, and a Chiropractor can help your horse get sorted out.
-This might be something that your horse would appreciate on a regular basis!
+This might be something that your horse would appreciate regularly!